meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 **3. Imbalanced dataset**

-  In the training dataset, since the percentage of duplicate question is 36.9%, it's important to rebalance the dataset, and there are lots of methods to deal with this problem i.e. oversample (oversample the minority class) , undersample (undersampling the majority class).
-But instead of using the two sampling methods above, i used the class weight in the xgb Matrix argument to let the model treat two class differently.
+  In the training dataset, since the percentage of duplicate question is 36.9%, it's important to rebalance the dataset, and there are lots of methods to deal with this problem i.e. oversample (oversample the minority class), undersample (undersampling the majority class).
+But instead of using the two sampling methods above, I used the class weight in the xgb Matrix argument to let the model treat two class differently.
 It turned out to be quite effective, which helped me at least with 0,02 improvement.

 **4. Conclusion**